ObjectiveSubject/wp-boilerplate/README.md

 ####Colors

 Custom admin **colors** are defined within `admin/color-scheme/admin-colors.scss`.
 All color related overrides get compiled in this file.
-By editing the `_variables.scss` file, it's easy to create new color palettes.
+By editing the `admin/_variables.scss` file, it's easy to create new color palettes.

 ####Login page